 Russia

-"We launched a multi-hour flight of a nuclear-powered missile, and it covered a 14,000km distance, which is not the limit," General Gerasimov said.
+"We launched a multi-hour flight of a nuclear-powered missile, and it covered a 14,000km distance, which is not the limit," said General Valery Gerasimov, the chief of the general staff.

 "The missile was in the air for about 15 hours – and this is not the limit, as well."